SIT703 - Computer Forensics and Investigations

 This unit will allow the student to explore various options available to organisations in investigating problems and attacks on their computer systems.
 It enables students to develop knowledge of laws governing the IT domain and apply approaches to investigating cyber-crime using digital forensic techniques.
 A range of computer forensic frameworks and generate their own framework in order to assist organisations with systematically documenting, analysing and solving cyber security issues.
-In SIT703, students will be able to develop mastery into exploitation techniques including shellcode, DLL hooking and authentication eavesdropping.
-They will learn how to use Windows system log files, Windows domain authentication and registry mechanisms to acquire digital evidence.
+In SIT703, students will study exploitation techniques including shellcode, DLL hooking and authentication eavesdrop.
+They will learn how to use system log files, domain authentication and registry mechanisms to acquire digital evidence.
 They will identify the existence of rootkits and learn how to prevent attacks.
 The key focus of SIT703 is on identification, preservation, analysis and presentation of digital evidence related to a misuse or intrusion to an enterprise-level system.

 Unit Fee Information